PythonAkoto/algorithms_and_datastructures/3_Stack/valid_parentheses.md

         stack.append(c)    # add to stack
         continue

-    # if NOT in stack AND NOT closing parentheses
+    # if NOT in stack OR NOT closing parentheses
     if not stack or stack[-1] != Map[c]:
         return False